Storage Media Output Format

 Volume Label Format

-Tape volume labels are created by the Storage daemon in response to a label command given to the Console program, or alternatively by the btape program. created.
+Tape volume labels are created by the Storage daemon in response to a label command given to the Console program, or alternatively by the btape program.
 Each volume is labeled with the following information using the Bareos serialization routines, which guarantee machine byte order independence.

 btime_t label_btime; /* Time/date tape labeled */